DylanHobbs/CS4098-Group4/README.md

 PREREQUISITES
 - Activated account.
 See 1.0
 - Logged in as guest attending/invited to event:
-        To login as guest attending/invited to event, logout (if logged in already) and login with the credentials:
+        To login as guest attending/invited to event, logout (if logged in already), refresh page and login with the credentials:
         username: Travis37
         password: Password*1
 1. Click on events tab at the top of the page.